Consultation update - 1 April 2020

 - Other services including those for people with mental health issues, drug and alcohol services and services for homeless people.

-The NHS is committed to providing the best value for taxpayers’ money and a way to do this is to avoid providing duplicate services.
+The NHS is committed to providing the best value for taxpayers’ money and one way to do this is to avoid duplicating services already available in the local area.
+For this reason we are now consulting on a proposal to close Eastbourne Station Health Centre.

-In the meantime, keep an eye out on this page for the latest information and opportunities to get involved, or follow us on Twitter @EastHailSeaCCG.
+Keep an eye out on this page for the latest information, or follow us on Twitter.